 The 2019 National Child Writes Competition

 Unlike previous years, where the competition was opened for a certain period of time during the school year, now it is open until we reach a certain number of entries.
 Each term, we will open a 'round' and the winner of the writing section and the winner of the illustration section will go straight to the Short List.

 The Short List will be announced as soon as we reach 500 entries via www.facebook.com/ChildWrites and the winners will contacted directly by either telephone or email.

-The prize: The winning writer and the winning illustrator will be mentored to publication of a collaborative children’s picture book, worth over $1000 each (or total prize $2000)
+The prize: The winning writer and the winning illustrator will be mentored to publication of a collaborative children’s picture book, worth over $1000 each (part of a prize pool of $2500 donated by Boogie Books)

 All proceeds will be going one way - to the Child Writes Fund, ensuring we can give the experience of creating stories and books to many many other children in need.
 Thank you thank you thank you!